allanchua101/sana/doc-website/lambda/distribution/lambda-app-log-lvl-distribution.md

 ## Analyze Logging KPIs

-Use the [`lambda-logging-kpis`](/lambda/concepts/logging-kpis) command to run all logging-related commands including.
+Use the [`lambda-logging-kpis`](/lambda/concepts/logging-kpis) command to run all logging-related commands.

 ## Tips